beloglazov/arch-xmonad-zsh/README.md

    ./install.sh

-5. If you want to install the same configuration for root, just do:
+5. If you want to install the same configuration for root, just run the following script and enter your sudo password:

    ./install-root.sh